AndyLinNZ/ShadowDefend/README.md

 ## How to play
 1) Clone the repository
-2) Open in a IDE such as VS-Code or IntelliJ
+2) Open in an IDE such as VS-Code or IntelliJ
 3) Add bagel.jar into the "lib" folder as a project library
 4) Run ShadowDefend.java file

 ## Demo
 ![screenshot_demo](screenshots/Example1.png)

+## Changes
+To change the wave, edit the waves.txt file in res/levels